Dion Lewis: 2009 season

-During twelve regular season games of the 2009 season at the University of Pittsburgh, Lewis accumulated 1,640 rushing yards and 17 touchdowns.
-He rushed for 180 yards and two touchdowns in an October 2009 victory over Big East rival Rutgers for which he was named Big East Conference Offensive Player of the Week and featured in Sports Illustrated.
-Following this and later performances, he was mentioned in several news outlets as a possible Heisman Trophy candidate.
-Lewis had his sixth 100-yard plus rushing game of the season against Syracuse.
+During 12 regular season games of the 2009 season at the University of Pittsburgh, Lewis accumulated 1,640 rushing yards and 17 touchdowns.
+He rushed for 180 yards and two touchdowns in an October 2009 victory over Big East rival Rutgers, for which he was named Big East Conference Offensive Player of the Week and featured in Sports Illustrated.
+Following this and later performances, Lewis was mentioned in several news outlets as a possible Heisman Trophy candidate.
+He had his sixth 100-yard plus rushing game of the season against Syracuse.

-He rushed for more than 1,799 yards during the 2009 season and broke Craig Heyward's record at Pittsburgh for rushes in a single game with 47 against University of Cincinnati in the Big East championship game, totaling 194 rushing yards, three touchdowns, as well as five catches for 34 yards.
+Lewis rushed for more than 1,799 yards during the 2009 season and broke Craig Heyward's record at Pittsburgh for rushes in a single game with 47 against University of Cincinnati in the Big East championship game, totaling 194 rushing yards, three touchdowns, as well as five receptions for 34 yards.

 Lewis was the only freshman and one of four running backs named among 15 "Players to Watch" for the 2009 Walter Camp Player of the Year award.
-He was also among 16 semifinalists for the Maxwell Award, and was one of ten semifinalists, and the only true freshman, for the Doak Walker Award.
+He was also among 16 semifinalists for the Maxwell Award, and was one of 10 semifinalists, and the only true freshman, for the Doak Walker Award.
 Lewis was also honored as a "Midseason All-American" by CBSSports.com and SI.com.